Showing posts with label content. Show all posts

 Incorrect Location

 Finally, this postcard gets the store location wrong.
 The Hoing's Appliance location near me is in Forest Hills, not the Bronx physical address shown on the postcard.
-In fact, the web address on the postcard is for Forest Hills location, while the Bronx location has a different web address.
+In fact, the web address on the postcard is for Forest Hills location, while the Bronx location has a different URL.

 Lessons: